Best White-Label Voice AI Platform 2026: How to Choose (and Top 10)

 Where it falls short

 Voice is secondary.
-The $197/month plan includes only one voice agent, with extras at $35/month each.
+The $197/month plan includes a base voice agent, with extra voice agents at +$5/month each (extra chat agents +$10/month, extra concurrent calls +$15/month).
 Per-minute rates run $0.11 (GPT-4.1-nano) to $0.17 (Claude 3.7 Sonnet), comparable to or above Trillet's flat $0.12/min.
-Stammer AI holds a 3.2-star Trustpilot rating with reports of unresponsive support, disappeared training data, and billing errors, and it publishes no HIPAA or SOC 2 certifications (GDPR only).
+Stammer AI also publishes no HIPAA or SOC 2 certifications (GDPR only), so it cannot serve regulated verticals.

 3. Convocore